Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 Briefly discuss the pluses and minuses of using each of these

-three record formats for the Oscar
+three record formats for the Oscar table.

 21 points total; 7 points each part